 Biota Lab: Students culture cave biota in Petri dishes, and learn that single-celled organisms can demonstrate intelligence.
 Students choose from multiple experiments, and discuss the factors that impact the outcome of their experiments.

 Subjects covered: Experiment design, scientific method, and biology concepts.

 Recommended lab time: 30 to 45 minutes, with a follow-up on a second day (with or without CaveSim staff present).

-Recommended class size: Up to 30 students.
 Recommended grade levels: 4th grade and up.